Victoria Shepherd

 Press or contributor enquiries for Victoria Shepherd via Matilda Warner at Oneworld mwarner@oneworld-publications.com Rep’d Tim Bates at PFD tbates@pfd.co.uk.
 (For literary rights to Stony Jack and A History of Delusions contact Luigi Bonomi at LBA Books luigi@lbabooks.com)

-The story of the 1912 discovery of a dazzling Treasure Trove of Tudor and Stuart Jewellery by labourers working in a cellar in the City of London, and the enigmatic antiquarian known as ‘Stony Jack’ who trafficked the ‘Cheapside Hoard’ into London society just before the First World War.
+Stony Jack and the Lost Jewels of Cheapside is the story of the 1912 discovery of a dazzling Treasure Trove of Tudor and Stuart Jewellery by labourers working in a cellar in the City of London, and the enigmatic antiquarian known as ‘Stony Jack’ who trafficked the ‘Cheapside Hoard’ into London society just before the First World War.
 What happened to the gems and jewels after they were dug up, as rich and poor alike, even Queen Mary herself, put their hands in the treasure chest?

 Praise for Stony Jack and the Lost Jewels of Cheapside: